emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Every storage medium can fail, and every failure can result in loss of data.
 Researchers should therefore ensure that data is backed up at all stages of the research process.
-Data stored on local computers or institutional servers during the collection and analysis phase should be backed up to other locations and formats to protect against data loss.
+Data stored on local computers or institutional servers during the collection and analysis phases should be backed up to other locations and formats to protect against data loss.
 No backup system is failsafe (see the stories of the
 [Dedoose crash](https://www.insidehighered.com/news/2014/05/16/dedoose-crash-shows-dangers-handing-data-cloud-services)
 and the
 [near deletion of Toy Story 2](http://thenextweb.com/media/2012/05/21/how-pixars-toy-story-2-was-deleted-twice-once-by-technology-and-again-for-its-own-good/)), so more than one backup system should be used.
-Kristin Briney advocates the [Rule of 3](http://dataabinitio.com/?p=320) for backing up data: two onsite copies (such as on a computer, an external hard drive, or tape) and one offsite copy (e.g. in cloud storage).
+Kristin Briney advocates the "[Rule of 3](http://dataabinitio.com/?p=320)" for backing up data: two onsite copies (such as on a computer, an external hard drive, or a tape) and one offsite copy (e.g. in cloud storage).
 Keeping backups in multiple locations protects against data loss due to theft, natural disasters, etc.

 Researchers should also test their backups regularly to ensure that they are functioning properly.
-Reasons for backup failure include:
+Common reasons for backup failure include:

 *   faulty backup software
 *   incorrect configuration (e.g., not backing up sub-directories)
 *   encryption (e.g., someone has encrypted the backups but lost the password)
 *   media errors

-and many others.

 Consider the backup plans of data repositories before publishing your data.
 Many repositories mirror the data they host on multiple machines.
 If possible, find